-After submitting your proposal, an exclusion from the competitive range determination creates significant amounts of stress and disappointment.
+After submitting your proposal, an exclusion from the competitive range determination letter from the agency creates significant amounts of stress and disappointment.
 Making sure that your bid is compliant and presents a competitive edge is essential to standing a chance of winning.

 What is the Competitive Range Determination?

 The competitive range determination in government contracting means that the Agency makes a decision as to the final group of proposals that will have serious consideration for an award.